 Figure 2: Participants spent very little time connecting with other students after the switch to online learning.
 A paired-samples t-test was conducted to compare the levels of motivation felt by participants to complete their assignments before and after the switch to online learning.
 There was a significant difference in the scores for preswitch (M=4.25, SD=0.95) and post-switch (M=2.84, SD=1.16) conditions; t(67)=8.68, p<0.01.
 Students felt much less motivated to complete assignments after the switch to online learning.
 Motivation among participants decreased from 95.46% having moderate to a great deal of it to only 59.09% of participants feeling a moderate amount to a great deal of motivation.
 Levels of Motivation before and after switch to Virtual Learning

 Figure 3: Participant motivation decreased noticeably after the switch to online learning.
 Participants were asked about how much effort they put into their classes both before and after the switch to online classes.
 A paired-samples ttest was conducted to compare the amount of effort students put into classwork before and after the switch to online learning.
-There was a difference between significant pre-switch (M=4.35, SD=0.77) and post-switch (M=3.72, SD=1.06) conditions; t(67)=4.36, p<0.01.
+There was a difference significant between pre-switch (M=4.35, SD=0.77) and post-switch (M=3.72, M=10, MSD=1.06) conditions; t(67)=4.36, p<0.01.
 Overall, there was a decrease in effort devoted to classes after the switch.
 Previously, 53.03% of the participants put in a great deal of effort, but after the switch only 28.79% put in the same amount of effort.

-Levels of Effort Given before and after switch to Virtual Learning

-Figure 4: The amount of effort devoted to classes before and after the switch to online learning by participants.
+Levels of Effort Given before and after switch to Virtual Learning Effort before the switch to virtual learning Effort after the switch to virtual learning 40 30 20 10 0 None A little A moderate amount A lot A great deal Figure 4: The amount of effort devoted to classes before and after the switch to online learning by participants.
 The participants were also asked about the time they devoted to their assignments.
 Before the switch 16.67% of participants devoted more than 20 hours per week, 31.82% devoted 15-20 hours, 25.76% devoted 10-15 hours, 16.67% devoted 5-10 hours and 9.09% devoted 0-5 hours.
 After the switch, 12.12% of participants devoted more than 20 hours per week, 22.73% devoted 15-20 hours, 16.67% devoted 10-15 hours, 27.27% devoted 5-10 hours and 21.21% devoted 0-6 hours.
 As shown in Figure 5, there was an overall decrease in time spent on assignments per week after the switch to online learning.

 Figure 5: Overall decrease in the amount of hours spent on assignments per week after the switch.
 The participants were also asked how much time they spend procrastinating per week.
 Before the switch 3.03% of participants procrastinated more than 20 hours per week, 6.06% procrastinated 15-20 hours, 15.15% procrastinated 10-15 hours, 34.85% procrastinated 5-10 hours, and 40.91% procrastinated 0-5 hours.
 The overall time that participants spent procrastinating increased after the switching to online learning.
 16.67% procrastinated more than 20 hours per week, 15.15% procrastinated 15-20 hours, 19.70% procrastinated 10-15 hours, 28.79% procrastinated 5-10 hours, and 19.70% procrastinated 0-5 hours.
 Time Spent Procrastinating before and after Virtual Learning